twrecked/hass-aarlo/README.md

 <a name="2fa-push"></a>
 #### PUSH

-For PUSH 2FA Arlo is use when account is set for 2FA to phone app.
+PUSH 2FA Arlo is used when account is set for 2FA to phone app.

 ```yaml
 aarlo: